01 of 09

 07 of 09

-Despite its low-key, nondescript name, Roller Coaster (which used to be known as Manhattan Express -- a much better name) at New York, New York Hotel & Casino in Las Vegas, NV, has a formidable presence on the famed Vegas Strip.
+The Big Apple Roller Coaster (which used to be known as Manhattan Express) at New York, New York Hotel & Casino in Las Vegas, NV, has a formidable presence on the famed Vegas Strip.
 Even in one of the most hyped-up places on the planet, the casino's faux New York City skyline, with its Statue of Liberty and other landmarks, is quite a sight.
-Screaming riders aboard Roller Coaster cause a stir as they ride through and around the Manhattan cityscape.
+Screaming riders aboard The Big Apple Roller Coaster cause a stir as they ride through and around the Manhattan cityscape.

 So how's the ride?
 In a word: OUCH!